 The Innovation Matrix: A Strategic Framework

 Our Innovation Matrix is a four-dimensional endeavour which extends into the realms of the known and the unknown.
 Creativity in the known realm builds on existing knowledge and can result in two types of innovation: INCREMENTAL and EVOLUTIONARY.
 Creativity that challenges unknown boundaries and creates new knowledge is EXPERIMENTAL and BREAKTHROUGH in its impact.
 A portfolio that covers all four spheres enables Biocon to sustain innovation in the short, medium and long term.

 Our biosimilar insulin, an outcome of incremental innovation, is one of the world's most affordable therapies for insulin dependent diabetes.
 Bio-generic monoclonal antibodies are forming the core of our evolutionary innovation strategy.
 In the more challenging area of experimental innovation, Biocon is at the cutting edge.
 We are developing conjugated antibodies to potentially deliver therapeutic cancer vaccines.
-We are also pursuing a path of breakthrough innovation through global phase II human clinical trials to develop the world's first Oral Insulin.
+We are also pursuing a path of breakthrough innovation through global phase II human clinical trials to develop the world's first Insulin Tregopil.
 Biocon is constantly traversing the path of delivering affordable therapeutics to the patients worldwide.